fatmasevinck/enetLTS/paper/paper.md

 # Examples

-We have considered the [NCI-60 cancer cell panel](https://discover.nci.nih.gov/cellminer/) data [@Reinhold12] in order to illustrate the functionality of the `enetLTS` model.
+We have considered the [NCI-60 cancer cell panel](https://discover.nci.nih.gov/cellminer/) data [@Reinhold12] in order to provide an example for `enetLTS` model.
 This data set is available in package `robustHD`.

 ## Example: Robust and Sparse Linear Regression (`family="gaussian"`)